12 ways to avoid inheritance tax

 10. Business Relief

-Here is a bonus way to reduce your IHT bill in addition to the 10 ways listed above.
-There is little point in living on a tight budget as you grow older and then your beneficiaries get taxed at 40% on some of your assets.
-If you have worked hard to build up your assets then you should enjoy them to their utmost, maybe a new car or a holiday of a lifetime in retirement.
+There is little point in living on a tight budget as you grow older and then have your beneficiaries taxed at 40% on some of your assets.
+If you have worked hard to build up your assets, then you should enjoy them to the utmost, perhaps with a new car or a special holiday in retirement.

 The process works by reducing the assets you own and in turn increases the debts that count against your estate.
 The money you receive can be passed onto your future beneficiaries or, of course, you can spend it yourself.
-As explained in tip number 3 above, you'll need to survive the gift by 7 years to ensure there is no inheritance tax to pay.
+As explained in tip number 3 above, you'll need to survive for 7 years after making the gift to ensure there is no inheritance tax to pay.
 You can read more in our article What is equity release and how does it work?

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following links can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Vouchedfor, Farewill, Make a will online, Unbiased